 ADHD + trauma = feeling like you have lost any sense of control over yourself

-I blurt things (frequently rude and/or socially unacceptable) without ever having a version of them consciously pass my mind.
+I blurt things (often rude and/or socially unacceptable) without ever having a version of them consciously pass my mind.
 Frequently, I’m oblivious to people being hurt by things that I’ve said.
 My moodiness shifts have become incredibly polarized.
 My bodily focused repetitive behaviors are becoming obsessive.
 Because my mind is so creative, the most subtle things can remind me of my traumatic experiences and can even trigger a panic attack.
 My ability to focus on something longterm (especially something that requires lots of effort and something I don’t feel like doing) is almost non-existent.
 Processing things fully without engaging in a conversation about what is going on internally is basically impossible.

 All of these things kinda add up to social destruction, regardless of my intentions to avoid doing so as much as I can.

 to reduce (an object) to useless fragments, a useless form, or remains, as by rending, burning, ordissolving; injure beyond repair or renewal; demolish; ruin; annihilate.

-- to put an end to; extinguish.
+to put an end to; extinguish.

 to kill; slay.

 to render ineffective or useless; nullify; neutralize; invalidate.

 to defeat completely.